Adaptively Robust LLM Monitoring via Activation Watermarking: Method

-\tit{Algorithm overview} \Cref{alg:activation-watermark} proceeds in three stages. \textbf{Key generation} (lines 1--4): for each target layer $\ell$, a Gaussian vector $w_\ell$ is sampled from a shared seed $k$, defining the secret detection direction. \textbf{Training} (lines 5--12): the base model is fine-tuned while minimizing KL-divergence to a frozen reference model, and simultaneously encouraging harmful activations to align with $w_\ell$ and benign activations to be orthogonal to it.
-This effectively entangles the watermark signal with policy-violating behavior.
-Each training example includes an onset offset $\Delta$, which marks the position in the response where harmful content begins.
-The watermark is applied only to tokens after this offset, and a linear ramp concentrates the signal on later, more explicitly harmful tokens.
-This design reflects that harmful behavior often becomes progressively more explicit across the response; concentrating the signal on later tokens improves separability while reducing unnecessary distortion of earlier, potentially ambiguous tokens.
-Conceptually, this can be viewed as distilling a text-based monitor into the model’s internal representations, using its labels as supervision. \textbf{Detection} (lines 13--17): at inference, the provider records hidden states, computes cosine similarities $c_t$, and aggregates them into a scalar statistic $T_k(\pi,x)$.
-We average across assistant tokens rather than thresholding individual positions, which reduces variance from token-level noise and yields a stable, response-level decision statistic.
-An alert is triggered when $T_k(\pi,x)$ exceeds a calibrated threshold $\tau_k$.
+\textbf{Key generation} (lines 1--4): for each target layer $\ell \in L$, a Gaussian vector $w_\ell$ is sampled using the secret key $k$, defining the secret detection direction for that layer.

+\textbf{Embedding} (lines 5--13): the base model is fine-tuned while minimizing the KL divergence to its frozen copy, pulling activations toward $w_\ell$ on harmful responses and toward $-w_\ell$ on benign ones.
+This entangles the watermark with policy-violating behavior.
+Each training example includes a harmful onset offset $\Delta$ that marks where harmful content begins in the response.
+The watermark loss applies only to tokens after this offset, and a linear ramp concentrates it on later tokens, since harmful behavior typically grows more explicit across a response.
+This improves separability while sparing earlier, potentially ambiguous tokens from unnecessary distortion.
+Conceptually, activation watermarking distills a text-based monitor into the model's internal representations, using its labels as supervision.